Sonny King (wrestler): Professional wrestling career

 Johnson won the NWA Alabama Heavyweight Championship in Alabama in March 1977.
 In 1978 and 1979, Johnson worked in Memphis as a manager to Jos Leduc and Ron Bass.
 He also feuded with Jerry Lawler for the Southern Championship.
 While with Championship Wrestling from Florida, he traded the Florida version of the NWA Brass Knuckles Championship with Killer Karl Kox.

 While partnering with The Angel in the Continental Wrestling Association in 1980, he won the AWA Southern Tag Team Championship.
 While waiting for a card to start in the Carolinas, he noticed a male force his way into an arena past an elderly security guard.
-When Johnson confronted the man, he was stabbed numerous times, during which he suffered a punctured lung and the knife knicked his heart.
+When Johnson confronted the man, he was stabbed numerous times, during which he suffered a punctured lung and the knife nicked his heart.
 Johnson was rushed into emergency surgery.
-Years later, Johnson recounted the surgeon having to massage his heart outside of his body to keep him alive.
+Years later, Johnson recounted the surgeon having to massage his heart outside his body to keep him alive.
 He retired in the mid-1980s.

-Personal life
+Personal life and death

-Johnson grew up in North Carolina.
+Johnson was born in 8 February 1945.
+He grew up in North Carolina.
 After retiring from wrestling, he worked in a junkyard in South Florida, buying and selling car parts.
-His son played football for the South Carolina Gamecocks.
+One of his sons played football for the South Carolina Gamecocks.
+He was reunited with another son after a 2010 interview.
+Johnson died on August 31, 2024, at the age of 79.